Contrast-Security-OSS/join-the-team/challenges.md

 Clone the repository [here](https://github.com/Contrast-Security-OSS/project-nodejs-buildpack) and follow the instructions in the README.

-### Reverse Engineer An API Endpoint

-Clone the repository [here](https://github.com/Contrast-Security-OSS/project-reverse-engineer) and follow the instructions in the README.

 ### Write a Contrast Security Command Line Client

 **Setup**